VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 The two primary goals for this last stage in our journey are to make the system more resilient to failures and to improve the responsiveness of the UI.
-The focus of the effort to harden the system is on the **RegistrationProcess** workflow in the Orders and Registrations bounded context.
+The focus of the effort to harden the system is on the **RegistrationProcessManager** class in the Orders and Registrations bounded context.
 The focus on performance is on the way the UI interacts with the domain-model during the order creation process.